jolly-wright/jolly-wright/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-## ME:
+## ABOUT ME
-my main robotics and programming documentations are available on "RuneRadiance",
-my personal learning space to search for light using wisdom of the runes..
+my main robotics and programming documentations are available on "RuneRadiance", my personal learning space to search for light using wisdom of the runes..
 RuneRadiance YT for project contents: https://www.youtube.com/@RuneRadiance-2025
 RuneRadiance GitHub for official project's codes: https://www.github.com/runeradiance
 Ask me abt anything u like 😄